Freejack: Plot

-After an encounter wherein Alex spares Vacendak's life, Julie rescues Alex in one of Vacendak's vehicles.
-Tired of running, Alex pretends to take Julie hostage and negotiates with Michelette to arrange a meeting, counting on Michelette's not knowing about their past relationship; however, Michelette has seen the footage of Julie's grief after Alex's 1991 accident.
+After an encounter wherein Alex spares Vacendak's life, Julie rescues Alex.
+Tired of running, Alex pretends to take Julie hostage and negotiates with Michelette to arrange a meeting, counting on him not knowing about their past relationship; however, Michelette has seen the footage of Julie's grief after Alex's 1991 accident.
 After she slaps Michelette in return for his mockery, the couple flees.
-They are thwarted when they encounter a gunfight in the lobby between two factions, now in opposition: McCandless's security guards and Vacendak's mercenaries.
-Julie plans to leave the building through an "escape module" on the hundredth floor, but the elevator takes them automatically to the complex at the very top of the building known as the "Spiritual Switchboard" where McCandless's mind is in storage.
+They are thwarted when they encounter a gunfight in the lobby between two factions: McCandless's security guards and Vacendak's mercenaries.
+Julie plans to leave the building through an "escape module" on the hundredth floor, but the elevator takes them automatically to the top of the building where McCandless's mind is in storage.
 In a virtual reality encounter with McCandless's essence, he explains his goal: to use Alex's body to satiate his love for Julie.
 Apologizing, he offers to die and let Alex run the company under the guise of being McCandless.

-As they consider the offer, Vacendak arrives, and McCandless reveals he was merely stalling for time.
+As they consider the offer, Vacendak arrives, and McCandless reveals that he was stalling for time.
 Alex fights the process as Michelette stumbles in, wounded from fighting Vacendak's soldiers.
-In the confusion, Julie grabs the gun of the soldier holding her and fires off a shot that disrupts the transfer process.
-The results are inconclusive as to whether or not it is Ian McCandless or Alex Furlong in Alex's body.
-The scientists cannot determine the answer, but Vacendak can, as only Vacendak knows a secret code McCandless gave him.
+In the confusion, Julie grabs the gun of the soldier holding her and fires a shot that disrupts the transfer process.
+The results are inconclusive as to whether McCandless or Alex is in Alex's body.
+The scientists cannot determine the answer, but Vacendak can, as only he knows a secret code McCandless gave him.

-Alex reads the code, slowly, and Vacendak asks him to continue.
-Alex finishes the code quickly.
-Michelette tries to kill Alex but is gunned down by Vacendak's men.
-Alex remarks about how he feels in his "new" body, before telling Julie that she will be dressed more appropriately so that the two of them can take a drive.
-Hours later, after the coup is over, Julie and Alex get into one of McCandless's favorite vehicles; Alex tells the driver that he will do the driving today.
+Alex reads the code, and Michelette tries to kill him but is gunned down by Vacendak's men.
+Alex remarks about how he feels in his "new" body before telling Julie that she will be dressed more appropriately so that they can take a drive.
+Hours later, after the coup is over, Julie and Alex get into one of McCandless's favorite vehicles; Alex tells the driver that he will drive.
 Vacendak stops them as the car leaves the estate.
-It turns out that the transfer was not complete after all; Furlong got McCandless's secret number wrong, "not even close" according to Vacendak who nevertheless went along with it.
+The transfer was not complete; Furlong got McCandless's secret number wrong, according to Vacendak who went along with it.
 He simply waited until Furlong made a mistake: McCandless did not know how to drive.
-A highly amused Vacendak admonishes Julie that "you'll have to coach him better than that", then leaves while Furlong and Julie speed away.
+Vacendak admonishes Julie that "you'll have to coach him better than that", then leaves while Furlong and Julie speed away.